 Vice Chair: Peter Charleston, Bat Conservation Trust

 Recording Wildlife Crime

 One of the Group’s key work areas is to advocate for wildlife crime to be recordable in the UK.
-The Group is concerned that tackling wildlife crime in the UK is not afforded the prioritisation and resources that it deserves for more effective law enforcement, partly due to a lack of understanding of the scale of wildlife crime in the UK.
+The Group is concerned that tackling wildlife crime in the UK is not afforded the prioritisation and resources that it deserves, partly due to a lack of understanding of the scale of wildlife crime in the UK.

 For further information, contact Emma Pereira, Link’s Policy and Campaigns Manager.